nilmtk/nilmtk/docs/manual/user_guide/install_user.md

 		3.6.7 | packaged by conda-forge | (default, Feb 28 2019, 09:07:38)
 		[GCC 7.3.0]
 		```
-5. Run your python IDE from this environment, for example:
+6. Run your Python IDE from this environment, for example:

 	```bash
 	jupyter notebook